david-cortes/readsparse/README.md

 | sparsio (R)          | 2.75      |
 | e1071 (R)            | 30.58     |

+*Note: achieving these speeds requires non-default settings, otherwise timing is similar to `sparsio`.*

 # Supported formats

 The aim of the library is to read and write sparse CSR matrices into text in a delimited format (which is used by popular machine learning software) in which each row is represented by a line, with the data written as follows: